jackhumbert/Keyboardio_nRF52_Arduino/README.md

 ## Credits

-This core is based on [Arduino-nRF5](https://github.com/sandeepmistry/arduino-nRF5) by Sandeep Mistry, which in turn is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd).
+This core is based on [Adafruit_nRF52_Arduino](https://github.com/adafruit/Adafruit_nRF52_Arduino) by Adafruit, which is based on [Arduino-nRF5](https://github.com/sandeepmistry/arduino-nRF5) by Sandeep Mistry, which in turn is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd).

 The following libraries are used: